tannousmarc/Three-Procedural/README.md

 You can see [a fully functional live demo](http://www.tannousmarc.com/projects/threeX/index) on my webpage.

 If simply watching is not quite your cup of tea, [play with the code instantly in the browser](http://codepen.io/marctannous/pen/RNGjmz) or fork the project on github.

+#Known issues
+- Mobile spacing is off, font size and line height as well.
+- Rendering on older machines takes a while ; Maybe implement a preloader?